-Good insulation is generally agreed to be an energy efficiency must, and as such there have been more grants for this home improvement over the years than for any other energy efficiency saving.
+Good insulation is an energy efficiency must, and as such there have been more grants for this home improvement over the years than for any other energy efficiency saving.

 Even those who pay for it themselves, partly or in full, are likely to get good value for money - but it will take time to see a return.